 Meeting Notes from VBS 2.0 Las Vegas

-Of particular importance to the society is “mentorship of emerging vitreoretinal surgeons.”
-The VBS Fellows Foray is an open forum where vitreoretinal fellows present challenging surgical cases to a panel of experts.
+Of particular importance to the society, is “mentorship of emerging vitreoretinal surgeons.”
+The Vit-Buckle Society Fellows Foray is an open forum where vitreoretinal fellows present challenging surgical cases to a panel of experts.
 The foray took place on March 14th, and was a huge success in providing a platform for vitreoretinal surgeons to discuss current challenges in vitreoretinal surgery among their peers and to learn from experts in the field.
 The VBS Fellows Foray has been a successful component of the VBS annual meeting since its inception in 2013.
-Participation by vitreoretinal fellows in the VBS annual meeting is a critical part of the mission of the VBS, and the Fellows Foray provides the means by which these fellows can participate.
-There is a lot of excitement about next year’s VBS meeting in Miami Beach, Florida, where there will be a contest to find and discuss the most interesting retina surgical complication videos.
-See the VBS 2015 meeting website for details.
+Participation by vitreoretinal fellows in the VBS annual meeting is a critical part of the mission of the Vit-Buckle Society, and the VBS Fellows Foray provides the means by which these fellows can participate.
+There is a lot of excitement about next year’s VBS meeting in Miami Beach where there will be a contest to find and discuss the most interesting retina surgical complication videos.
+See the Vit-Buckle Society 2015 meeting website for details.

 In addition, the participating fellows play an integral role in the note taking process of the meeting, allowing for a synopsis for those of you who were unable to attend.
 New Retina MD is pleased present an ongoing series of notes from the meeting.
-Here, John Miller, MD, a second-year retina fellow at Massachusetts Eye and Ear Infirmary, Harvard Medical School, recaps the VBS Lifetime Mentorship Award Lecture presented by Harry W. Flynn Jr, MD, and offers a review of selected cases from the uveitis section.
+Here, Mrinali Patel Gupta, MD, a second year vitreoretinal fellow at Weill Cornell Medical College, recaps the session on complications and controversies surrounding vitreoretinal surgery.